 The team is working on a broad portfolio of more than sixty technology demonstrations spanning the breadth of combat air systems.
 Each will develop UK industry’s skills, technologies and capabilities for the future.

-Innovation sits at the heart of Team Tempest and our aim is to build on our strong UK heritage of world-class in-service capabilities, and our previous advanced technology development programmes in air systems, propulsion and power, sensors and effectors.
+Innovation sits at the heart of Team Tempest and our aim is to build on our strong UK heritage of world-class in-service capabilities, and our previous advanced technology development programmes in air systems, propulsion and power, air power, sensors and effectors.

 The aims of Team Tempest extend beyond technology and there is a real focus on developing new, collaborative ways of working which will align incentives, minimise transactional costs.